Labor and Delivery, the Truth & Fears Faced

-Continuing to Google search Pinterest for answers to something you are still trying to figure out for yourself is not easy.
+Continuing to search through Pinterest for answers to something you are still trying to figure out for yourself is not easy.
 Half the things that occurred during my labor I hadn’t even read about.

 I believe the reason most mothers don’t discuss their experience is due to the power of emotions it represents.
 I had some friends that compared the experience to having a bowl movement after 10 tiring and partially boring hours.
 Other friends had unknown complications and cried when they shared their experiences.
 End result, you’re having a baby and its coming out!

-Before you read on, please know do not be afraid.
 There is medical documentation that discusses the increase of hormones rushing through your body.
 As a result of these hormones your reaction to any mild medical discussion with doctors and nurses during labor will feel in the moment crucial and life threatening.
 Had this been a non-hormonal situation your brain would be processing the information a little more logically.
 This is why everyone around you is telling you to calm down.

 Knowing you are probably researching to be prepared, here are a few of the facts I wish I would have known.